tylertufano/SubPaperFlux/README.md

   ```

 Notes
-- You can temporarily include an `[INSTAPAPER_LOGIN]` section with `email` and `password` in the INI to migrate credentials.
-If the INI references `instapaper_id` and the tokens are missing, the script will attempt to exchange email/password for OAuth tokens, persist them in `credentials.json`, and then remove `[INSTAPAPER_LOGIN]` from the INI.
+- Prefer the web UI credential flow (see [docs/instapaper-onboarding.md](docs/instapaper-onboarding.md)) to collect a description, username, and password, exchange them for Instapaper tokens, and persist the encrypted secrets.
+If you cannot use the UI, you can temporarily include an `[INSTAPAPER_LOGIN]` section with `email` and `password` in the INI.
+When the INI references `instapaper_id` and tokens are missing, the script will attempt the exchange, persist the tokens in `credentials.json`, and then remove `[INSTAPAPER_LOGIN]` from the INI.
 - Per‑INI state is stored in `your_feed.ctrl`.
 You can set flags there:
   - force_run: Set to `true` to force a login/poll cycle on next loop.
   - force_sync_and_purge: Set to `true` to trigger Instapaper sync + retention purge.